 Glasgow’s music scene is legendary.
 It was the first city in the UK to be designated a UNESCO City of Music and with so much variety – the city hosts around 130 live gigs every week - it can be difficult to know where to start.
 So why not take a guided walking tour of the city’s top venues with the help of the team at Glasgow Music City Tours.
 These lively and informative tours bring to life the people, places and performances that have helped shape the city’s music scene.
 From the world’s oldest surviving music hall to the bars where Scarlett Johansson hung out in when she was filming in the city and the venue that launched the career of Oasis; the city’s musical heritage will astound you.

 Charles Rennie Mackintosh was a pioneering Glaswegian architect and designer and no trip to the city is complete without a visit to one of his magnificent works.
 From Mackintosh House, a collection of items from his original home, to the stunning House for an Art Lover in its tranquil parkland setting.
 Be sure to visit the newly reopened Mackintosh at the Willow, Miss Cranston’s original Tea Rooms in Sauchiehall Street which have been painstakingly and beautifully restored to include a new exhibition, visitor centre, tea room and gift shop.

 Tennent's is to Glasgow as Guinness is to Dublin so a tour of the historic Wellpark Brewery,where it's created, is a must.
-Enter through their brand new immersive visitor centre, before setting off on a tour around the brewery also focuses on the brand's passion for Scottish football and proud musical heritage, as it takes you through more than 450 years of history.
+Enter through their brand new immersive visitor centre, before setting off on a tour around the brewery, which also focuses on the brand's passion for Scottish football and proud musical heritage, whilst taking in more than 450 years of history.
 And yes, you’ll be able to enjoy a wee tipple at the end.